erdete01/erdete01/README.md

 You can view my personal website at `temuulenab.com` and reach me at `temuulenab@gmail.com`.
 If you have a project or opportunity that you like to involve me in, send me an email or DM!

-I am currently implementing an updated version of Luther College’s news platform used by over 2300 Luther members.
+I am currently implementing an updated version of Luther College news platform used by over 2300 Luther members.
 You can see the progress here `https://luther-link-react.herokuapp.com/home`

 **Here are some of my projects on GitHub.:**